 Does the IRS know how much income I earned?

 Yes.
 Every form you received from your employer has also been sent to the IRS.
 If you are self-reporting, they will still know how much you earned.
-They can use any of the following methods if they are suspicious that you did not report all your income.

 What if I miss the April 15th deadline?